RECONSTRUCTING THE 1954 ROUEN FLYING DISK

 "Flying to intercept a mysterious radar reflection, an unknown French Air Force pilot photographed this craft ... over Rouen with his gun-sight camera.
 The UFO paced the plane for several minutes before speeding off past the maximum velocity of the French airplane".

-An historical account of the Rouen UFO case has recently been published by Spanish researcher Vincente-Juan Ballester Olmos in a report entitled 'The Year 1954 in Photos' (Fotocat Report #1).
-The report can be downloaded (in Acrobat Reader format) from the Fundación Íkaros (Íkaros Foundation) website.
+An historical account of the Rouen UFO case has been published (in Acrobat Reader format) by Spanish researcher Vincente-Juan Ballester Olmos in a report entitled 'The Year 1954 in Photos' (FOTOCAT Report #1).

 The photo's elusive background details, coupled with the fact that neither the source nor the photographic negative have ever been traced, has led many UFO researchers to doubt the photo's authenticity, or to reject its validity altogether.
 A predisposing factor in the debate has been its evident similarity with the earlier McMinnville disk photo, an aspect noted by many writers and researchers over the years.
 In an unpublished paper in 1990, CUFOS investigator Dr Willy Smith stated his belief that the McMinnville and Rouen photos "are one and the same, i.e. the Rouen photo ... is only a copy, many generations removed, of the Trent photo" (cited in the above Fotocat report).